dserrano5/QA/HardLinksUpgrade.md

 ## Bounties:

 - CLAIMED 0.5 BTC : [Test starting from version 0.7.2](https://github.com/weapon-x/QA/blob/master/TestPlanExecution.md)
-- 0.5 BTC : Test starting from version 0.3.24
+- CLAIMED 0.5 BTC : Test starting from version 0.3.24
-- 0.5 BTC : Test on Windows (any version), FAT32 filesystem
+- CLAIMED 0.5 BTC : Test on Windows (any version), FAT32 filesystem
 - CLAIMED 0.5 BTC : Test on Windows XP, NTFS filesystem (subStrata)

 Bounties will go to the first people who follow the instructions in [TestPlanExecution.md](TestPlanExecution.md) and this test plan and